slurmulon/virtual-web-dev/README.md

  - Allows you to easily replicate or clone production states for debugging.
 Simply capture the HTTP requests and responses, save them as fixtures, point your mock proxy server at the fixtures and voila :sparkles:.

  - Enables engineers to retain a healthy development flow regardless of their inter-dependenent tasks.
-They less often they have to switch gears the more likely they are to produce a higher quality solution in a shorter amount of time.
+The less often they have to switch gears the more likely they are to produce a higher quality solution in a shorter amount of time.

  - Modern tooling allows for standardized approaches to many of the problems that VMD tries to solve.